 There are other breakdowns that I would like to briefly touch on.

-- Otome is exclusively female heroine/MC and male love interests.
+- Otome is exclusively female heroine/MC and mostly male love interests.

-- Bishoujo/Galge is exclusively male hero/MC and female love interests.
+- Bishoujo/Harem is exclusively male hero/MC and female love interests.

-- Girl’s Love/Yuri is exclusively female heroine/MC and female love interests.
+- Girl’s Love is exclusively female heroine/MC and female love interests.

-- Boy’s Love/Yaoi is exclusively male hero/MC and male love interests.
+- Boy’s Love is exclusively male hero/MC and male love interests.

 I don’t consider a game where you can play as any gender and/or date any gender to be an otome game either.
-Any game that mixes any one of those either by letting the player choose their gender or letting the player read different pre-matched couples, I consider a LGBTQ+/general romance sim.
+Any game that mixes any one of those either by letting the player choose their gender or letting the player read different pre-matched couples, I consider a LGBTQ+/(general) romance sim.
+Update: The term “amare” has been recently adopted to be the word associated with games with these types of options and varied love interest.

 “Wait,” you say.
 “But I like it when the Main Character ends up with one of the guys and happy ends.
 If anything having romance in it is otome, then that seems really unfulfilling to me.”